The handgun safe, or "lock box"

 “Disabled,” according to the statute, means the firearm can be accessed and fired.
 As for guns discharging when dropped, a modern striker-fired handgun will not discharge when dropped from a height of one meter.
 This has been the case for decades.
 Therefore a technician learns nothing from dropping a lock box with a striker-fired handgun inside it.

 One might also ask whether a lock box is properly tested if it is not bolted down.
 Nothing in Section 4095 requires that lock boxes be secured to an immovable surface prior to testing, though manufacturers of lock boxes recommend bolting their products down before use.
-Assuming gun owners generally follow this instruction, any realistic test of a lock box should be designed to evaluate how vulnerable the device is when properly bolted down.
+Assuming gun owners generally follow this instruction, any realistic testing of a lock box should evaluate how vulnerable the device is when properly bolted down.
 Testing a lock box by dropping it on concrete is a meaningless gesture.

 The meaning of California DOJ Approval

-Since no manufacturer wants to produce a separate product line for customers in the State of California, the strategy has been to secure California DOJ approval for products and to market them nationwide as approved.
-Not surprisingly, California DOJ approval has become a marketing ploy.
-Companies now advertise their handgun safes as having been approved, reinforcing the nationwide acceptance of California’s standards.
-But California’s lawmakers, as a body, do not constitute a recognized standards organization, and their firearms safety device standards cannot stand-in for properly developed standards.
+California’s firearms safety device standards have become default standards in many parts of the United States.
+Since no manufacturer wants to produce a separate line of gun-safety products for customers in the State of California, manufacturers have settled on the strategy of securing California DOJ approval for their products and then marketing them nationwide as approved.
+Not surprisingly, California DOJ approval has become a marketing ploy, which reinforces nationwide acceptance of California’s standards.
+But California’s lawmakers, as a body, do not constitute a recognized standards organization, and their firearms safety device standards cannot substitute for properly developed standards.

-To summarize the current situation: A lock box is not a smaller version of a floor-standing safe, and a lock box does not meet UL standards for safes.
+To summarize the current situation: A lock box is not a smaller version of a floor- standing safe, and a lock box does not meet UL standards for safes.
 Nor does a lock box meet UL standards for a residential security container (RSC).
 Nor is it a gun safe by California’s gun safe standards.
 The primary locking mechanisms installed in lock boxes are unrelated to pin-tumbler locks, making the ASTM Standard Performance Specification for Padlocks non-applicable to anything other than the bypass cylinders installed on lock boxes.
-Because of this situation, lock boxes are not required to meet any relevant standards before going on the market, regardless of whether a manufacturer seeks California DOJ approval for a product or not.
+Because of this situation, lock boxes are not required to meet any relevant standards before going on the market, regardless of whether a manufacturer seeks California DOJ approval for a given product or not.